This article will help you to remove Booking.com redirect virus efficiently. Follow the redirect removal instructions given at the end of the article.

 Booking.com might be delivered through different ways.
 One of those ways is through third-party installations.
 Those installer setups come from bundled applications and freeware that could be set to install additional content by default on your computer system.
 Usually, that could happen without any notification.
 You might have tried installing a media player or free software and got your browser settings modified by the hijacker.
 To avoid unwanted programs from affecting your system is doable if you find Custom or Advanced settings.
 There you should be able to deselect what you don’t want.

 Booking.com could be distributed via other methods, like add-ons or browser extensions which install on your browser.
 Other distribution ways use advertisements, such as banners, pop-ups, pop-unders, and redirect links.
 Sponsored advertisements, including targeted content on suspicious websites could distribute the hijacker, too.
 These websites might also be partners or affiliates of the Booking.com website and services.
-These browsers could be affected: Mozilla Firefox, Google Chrome, Internet Explorer and Safari.
+These browsers could be affected: Mozilla Firefox, Google Chrome and Safari.

 Booking.com Redirect “Virus” – Technical Data